sridharanpalanisamy/Task-3-Temperature-Converter/README.md

 🙌 Acknowledgments

-Inspired by beginner-friendly web app projects to practice DOM manipulation and styling.
+Inspired by beginner-friendly web app projects to practice JavaScript DOM manipulation and UI design.